9 Software Tool Success Stories

 1. Nextiva ($120M/year)

-Yaniv Masjedi (from Scottsdale, Arizona, USA) started Nextiva over 14 years ago.
+Yaniv Masjedi (from Scottsdale, Arizona, USA) started Nextiva about 15 years ago.

 Hi, Everyone!
 My name is Yaniv Masjedi and I’m the CMO of Nextiva, a leading business communications company based in Scottsdale, Arizona.
 I’ve been with the company since the very beginning (spring 2008) when we signed our first customer.